astral-sh/rye/docs/guide/basics.md

         └── __init__.py
 ```

+!!! tip "Good to Know"

+    The `init` command accepts a lot of options to customize what it generates.
+Run
+    `rye init --help` to see all the options available in the version you have installed.

 A `pyproject.toml` is used to store metadata about your project as well as some Rye
 configuration.
 Most of Rye's commands will require a `pyproject.toml` to work.
 Note
 that Rye today does not support `setup.py` based projects.
 Note that when Rye initializes